Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

   - Start the build a second time to get a bit more familiar.

-_Since the first one succeeded, and nothing has changed,<br/>I can guarantee this one will succeed as well.<br/>
+_Since the first one succeeded, and nothing has changed,<br/>it is guaranteed this one will succeed as well.<br/>
 This one will finish much faster ofcourse._

 <small><small>OK, so two slides back we lied... a tiny bit.</small></small>

 That's one of the basic principles of Continuous Integration:

-an Automated, Repeatable build & test process.
+an Automated, Repeatable build, test & QA process.